zhqian-mia/new_lab_report_3/LabReport3.md

 government//About_LSC/ONTARIO_LEGAL_AID_SERIES.txt:beautiful city of Toronto to talk with you about the subject that government//Gen_Account_Office/pe1019.txt:Educational Research Association meeting, Toronto, Canada, April
 ```
 This command allow users to search for the word `Toronto` recursively in all files and directories under `government/`.
+Both files name and the lines which contain the word `Toronto` are printed out.

+Now let's try the second command `grep -l "pattern" /path/to/directory/*`.
+My first example is